 Everything on a website – text, photos, graphics – should have a reason for being there.
 It should be useful to visitors or be part of creating the right look for the website.
 There were a few things that weren’t doing this so I removed them.

 Removing unnecessary features reduces ‘noise’ on the website, making it easier to focus visitors’ attention on things you want them to see.
 At best, visitors are going to ignore anything they don’t find relevant anyway.

 Information has different levels of importance for different visitors.
-It may also need to be revealed in a particular order (a visitor will need to know that business can do the work they want doing before filling in the contact form, for example).
+It may also need to be revealed in a particular order (a visitor will want to know that a business can do the work they want doing before filling in a contact form, for example).

 Removing unnecessary pages

 I removed a couple of pages – the contact page (with contact form) and the company’s services page (which was just a list of links to each of the services the company offers) – and placed the contents on the front page.
 This puts this important information directly in front of visitors to the front page.